Tiger I: Running

+King George VI inspecting Tiger 131 in Tunis, June 1943.
+The badge of the British First Army had been painted onto the tank.

-On 21 April 1943, a Tiger I of the 504th German heavy tank battalion, with turret number 131, was captured on a hill called Djebel Djaffa in Tunisia.
-A 6-pounder solid shot from a Churchill tank of the British 48th Royal Tank Regiment hit the Tiger's gun barrel and ricocheted into its turret ring, jamming its traverse and wounding the commander.
-The crew bailed out and the tank was captured.
-(Note: The conservators have kept the damage caused by the ricochet unpainted; it can be observed at the Bovington Tank museum.)
+On 24 April 1943, a Tiger I of the 504th German heavy tank battalion, with turret number 131, was captured at Point 174 (Gueriat el Atach) in Tunisia.
+Earlier accounts stated that the tank had been disabled at Djebel Djaffa on 21 April 1943 by 6-pounder solid shot fired from a Churchill tank of the British 48th Royal Tank Regiment, which ricocheted from the Tiger's gun barrel into the turret ring, jamming the turret traverse and forcing the crew to abandon the vehicle.
+However, research published by The Tank Museum in 2019 concluded that Tiger 131 was actually disabled three days later, on 24 April 1943, at Point 174 (Gueriat el Atach) during fighting involving the 2nd Battalion Sherwood Foresters and supporting Churchill tanks.
+The turret was jammed by a 6-pounder round fired from one of the supporting Churchill tanks, (Note: The damage that immobilized the turret can still be observed.) causing the crew to abandon the vehicle, which was subsequently captured by British forces.
 After repairs, the tank was sent to England for a thorough inspection.

 The captured tank was officially handed over to the Bovington Tank Museum by the British Ministry of Supply on 25 September 1951.
 In June 1990, the tank was removed from display at the museum and work began on its restoration.
 This was carried out both by the museum and the Army Base Repair Organisation and involved an almost complete disassembly of the tank.
 The Maybach HL230 engine from the museum's Tiger II was installed (the Tiger's original Maybach HL210 had been sectioned for display), along with a modern fire-suppressant system in the engine compartment.
 In December 2003, Tiger 131 returned to the museum, restored and in running condition.
-This Tiger was used in the film Fury, the first time an original, fully mechanically operable Tiger I has appeared in a movie since World War II.
+Tiger 131 was used in the film Fury, the first time an original, fully mechanically operable Tiger I appeared in a movie since World War II.
 The fire suppression system was removed as it interfered with engine maintenance and was too obtrusive.